 Black — add a touch of elegance

 Black is often linked with mystery and sadness.
 Yet in email marketing, the black color is associated with luxury and exclusivity.
-In fact, the darker the shade is, the more sophisticated it looks, so there is no surprise that this color is widely used to market expensive and high-class products.
+In fact, the darker the shade is, the more sophisticated it looks, it is no surprise that this color is widely used to market expensive and high-class products.

 Have a look at the email Chanel sent to inform their subscribers about their new collection.
 The fashion brand blended the lights and darks with a touch of bright color, so black in this email doesn’t look depressing, but rather sleek and sophisticated.